cloudmesh-community/book/chapters/msg/graphql.md

 }
 ```

-### Input Types :o:

-:o: TODO: an introduction paragraph is missing

 ## GraphQL Query

 An application asks for data from server in form of a GraphQL *query*.
-A GraphQL
-query can have different fields and arguments.
-We describe how to use
+A GraphQL query can have different fields and arguments and in this section we describe how to use them.
-them next.

 ### Fields

-A very simple definition of a query is to ask for speific fields
+A very simple definition of a query is to ask for specific fields
 that belong to an object stored in graphQL.

 When asking the query